AJRepo/apparmor-skype/README.md

 1. Replace /var/lib/snapd/apparmor/profiles/snap.skype.skype with the same named on here.

    `sudo cp ./snap.skype.skype /var/lib/snapd/apparmor/profiles/`
+2. Get into the directory where you put that apparmor file.

-2. `cd /var/lib/snapd/apparmor/profiles/`
+   `cd /var/lib/snapd/apparmor/profiles/`
+3. Replace (-r flag) that profile

-3. `sudo apparmor_parser -r snap.skype.skype`
+  `sudo apparmor_parser -r snap.skype.skype`

 This should be sufficient.
 If not then also run